 Advances in science and technology bring many new words into popular usage.
 In the early 1980s, every space shuttle launch was big news.
 The launches would be covered live on television, superseding all other programming.
 On one occasion a launch was delayed because of “a problem with the software.”
 Many of the people watching the broadcast had no idea what “software” was.
 The word had been around for over 20 years and was used in specific settings, but it was not until computers became part of our everyday lives that software became a common term.
 Anyone under 30 years old reading this article probably cannot remember a time when they did not know about software, while they may know very little about the space shuttle.

-Webinar—“a seminar held over the web”—is a neologism that has become popular over the past year.
+Webinar—“a seminar held over the web”—is a neologism that has become popular recently.
 Blog was a neologism just a few years ago and is a short form of web log, “a log or record of activities published on the web.”
 In fact, web, when used to refer to the Internet, was a neologism in that it took an old word and gave it a new meaning.
 Internet was a neologism just a couple of decades ago.
 “You should Facebook that picture,” “Google that,” and “Just PayPal me the money” are other examples of neologisms along with e-signature, e-book, e-commerce, e-mail, texting, selfie, and emoji.
 A generation ago microwave, used as a noun or a verb, was a neologism.

 Social justice is made up of two old words, but the single term has come to the fore of public consciousness in the past year, as has the term mask mandate, which would have been next to meaningless in the summer of 2019.
 COVID (which is short for “COrona VIrus Disease”) is a neologism that burst into our language in early 2020 and will probably be with us for decades to come.
 At one time virus meant something that could cause a physical disease.
 Then, for a couple of decades, the most feared virus was something that would infect your computer.
 Then, with the emergence of social media (another neologism), “going viral” was a good thing.
 Since 2020, virus has come full circle and means the same thing it did a hundred years ago.